bloomsburyai/question-generation/README.md

 This repo primarily comprises an implmentation of [Machine Comprehension by Text-to-Text Neural Question Generation](https://arxiv.org/pdf/1705.02012.pdf), plus a load of other research code.
 It is a work in progress and almost certainly contains bugs!

-Requires python 3 and TensorFlow 1.4 or 1.7
+Requires python 3 and TensorFlow - tested on 1.4, 1.7, 1.12

 ### tl;dr